Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Fiducial Model

 In this section we present our fiducial, constant entropy model, for a specific set of boundary conditions, chosen to reproduce observations of the warm/hot CGM, as traced by highly ionized oxygen absorption measured in the MW and other low-redshift galaxies (see \S\ref{sec_comparison}).
 Table~\ref{tab:mod_prop} summarizes the input parameters and the main properties of our fiducial model.

 First, we discuss the basic gas properties, density and temperature (\S\ref{subsec_dist}), and the gas ionization state (\S\ref{subsec_ionization}).
 We show that for the gas densities in our fiducial model, photoionization by the metagalactic radiation field (MGRF) affects the metal ion fractions in addition to collisional ionization.
-This is in contrast with \FSMII, in which the gas densities and temperatures are higher, and photoionization does not play significant a role.
+This is in contrast with \FSMII, in which the gas densities and temperatures are higher, and photoionization is negligible.
 We calculate the ion fractions in the CGM and the gas radiative properties using Cloudy 17.00 \citep{Ferland17} and the \cite{HM12} MGRF.
 We then present the spatial distribution of selected metal ions (\S\ref{subsec_metalions}) and the gas emission properties (\S\ref{subsec_spectrum}).